RajLabMSSM/RajLab_website/README.md

 # RajLab_website

-The official site for the Raj Lab.
+## The official website for the lab of Dr. Towfique Raj
 www.rajlab.org

 Icahn School of Medicine at Mount Sinai